Shopify/fraud-filter/workshop.md

   ) : null;
 ```

-Our reviews list view is complete...kind of!
+Our filters list view is complete...kind of!
 The only information being output is the `filter` id, which isn't helpul to the merchant.
 We'll probably want to render more informative content.

 ![Step 2](/public/images/step-2.png)